 Referencing or citing your sources is an important part of academic writing.
 It lets you acknowledge the ideas or words of others if you use them in your work and helps avoid plagiarism.

+The Harvard citation style is the preferred referencing style for many disciplines of study at the University of Western Australia.
+It is an author-date referencing style.
 The Harvard citation style can vary in minor features such as punctuation, capitalisation, abbreviations, and the use of italics.

 The examples in this guide have been developed in collaboration with the UWA Business School.
 Always check with your lecturer/tutor for which citation style they prefer you to use.

 |Company Information||Tables and Figures|